 5.1 Registration.
 When you register for the Payflow Services, you may have PayPal payments automatically enabled.
 The e-mail address you designate when registering for the Payflow Services will be initially used to create your PayPal account, however, to access any PayPal payments you must finish completing your PayPal account and agree to the online PayPal user agreement, found on the applicable PayPal website.

 5.2 PayPal Services.
-Merchants using Payflow Link agree to offer PayPal Express Checkout and PayPal Credit, a PayPal service, on their hosted checkout pages.
-Fees for accepting payments via these services are set out as Purchase Payment Fees in the PayPal user agreement on paypal.com.
-Merchants who do not want to offer Express Checkout and PayPal Credit can upgrade to the Payflow Pro level of service to disable these payment methods (additional fees may apply for Payflow Pro).
+Merchants using Payflow Link agree to offer PayPal Express Checkout and Bill Me Later, a PayPal service, on their hosted checkout pages.
+Fees for accepting payments via these services are set out as Purchase Payment Fees in the PayPal User Agreement on paypal.com.
+Merchants who do not want to offer Express Checkout and Bill Me Later can upgrade to the Payflow Pro level of service to disable these payment methods (additional fees apply for Payflow Pro).

 6. FEES AND PAYMENT TERMS.

 6.1 Fees.
-You agree to pay PayPal the applicable fees for the Payflow Services as set out on our Fees page, as amended from time to time.
-Such fees do not include any processing fees owed to the Financial Institution at which your merchant account is held.
-All fees are charged in USD, are due immediately, and are non-refundable, except as otherwise expressly noted herein.
+You agree to pay PayPal the applicable fees for the Payflow Services as set out in Schedule 1, at the end of this Agreement, as amended from time to time.
+All fees are due immediately and are non-refundable, except as otherwise expressly noted herein.
 The Payflow Services are supplied on a month-to-month or annual basis depending on the payment terms you agree to during Registration.
 All sums due that remain unpaid after any applicable cure period will accrue interest of 1.5% per month or the maximum amount allowed by law, whichever is less; this interest to begin to accruing on the day after the payment due date until paid in full.
-In the event you have opened multiple PayPal accounts with the Payflow Services enabled, any fees for the applicable Payflow Services will be charged separately for each such account.
-If you had signed up for the Payflow Services prior to September 25, 2012, and you exceed the number of Transactions included in the monthly service fee for the applicable Payflow Services (each, an “Excess Transaction”), you shall pay a monthly Transaction fee per Excess Transaction (“Monthly Excess Transaction Fee”), as set forth in the Fees page.

 6.3 Payment Method.
 You agree to pay for the Payflow Services via credit card or ACH.
 You authorize PayPal to charge your credit card or debit your bank account via ACH for the fees.
 You shall provide proper authorization to allow PayPal to debit its bank account to collect fees due under this Agreement.
 All fees owed by you to third parties (for example, Financial Institutions, Financial Processors, and merchant account providers), are your sole responsibility, and are not covered by this Agreement.
 You are solely responsible for the credit card or ACH account information you provide to PayPal and must promptly inform PayPal of any changes thereto.